jqvirtual/jqv-sops/docs/destinations/melbourne.md

 # Melbourne International Airport
 Melbourne Airport (**IATA:** MEL, **ICAO:** YMML) is the primary international airport serving metropolitan Melbourne.

 Melbourne Airport is a major hub for Jetstar.
-Melbourne is the second highest number of domestic connections in Australia, following Sydney.
+Melbourne has the second highest number of domestic connections in Australia, following Sydney.

 ### Parking